 Following exchange between Peter Cratchit and Bob:

 “What do you think of the meal we’ve prepared for you father?”

-If I was Tiny Tim with a father as mean spirited as that (probably as a result of a lifetime of homosexual repression) I’d welcome death.
+If I was Tiny Tim with a father as mean spirited as that (probably as a result of a lifetime of repressed homosexuality) I’d happily welcome death.

 Who’s the Ghost of Christmas Yet To Come?

-Oh COME THE FUCK ON.
-Inspector fucking Clouseau?
+Fuck off.
+Inspector Clouseau?
 It’s not even an impression.
 It’s just a French accent.
 That’s it!
 There is literally no more to it than an accent, the costume and the Pink Panther theme playing in the background.
 That is not an impression.
 That is nothing.
-It is a true void and it is the single worst characterisation for Ghost of Christmas Yet To Come possible.
+It is a true void of creativity and the single worst characterisation for Ghost of Christmas Yet To Come possible.
 It is.
 I have thought about it and there is no worse candidate for the Ghost of Christmas Future than a bad impression of Inspector Clouseau.
 It is the endgame.
 “It’s a comedy” I hear you say.
 “Live a little” I hear you say.
-Well it’s also a story, and up to this point has at least attempted to hit some of the beats of the classic it is attempting to replicate.
+Well it’s also a story, and up to this point it has at least attempted to hit some of the beats of the classic it is attempting to replicate.
+So go fuck yourself.

 The placement of impressions is arbitrary.
-It’s almost random.
+It’s totally random.
 Paul Lynde is Bob Cratchit simply because Rich Little can do Paul Lynde and needed to put him in somewhere.
-No other thought went into it.
+No more thought went into it.

 We then cut to the future as the gentlemen outside the bank discuss the death of a mystery man (hint: it’s Scrooge).
 We get James Mason

 John Wayne?
 In full cowboy gear?
 Mr Little, is your impression of him really so bad that you have to dress him like a cowboy even though everyone else is dressed like a Victorian?

 Don’t answer that.